ApherisFold Applicationπ

 Overviewπ

-The ApherisFold Application allows you to predict the 3D structures of macromolecule complexes with an emphasis on proteinβligand, proteinβprotein, and antibodyβantigen interfaces using OpenFold3 (OF3) and Boltz-2.
+The ApherisFold Application allows you to predict the 3D structures of macromolecule complexes with an emphasis on proteinβligand, proteinβprotein, and antibodyβantigen interfaces using OpenFold3 (OF3), Boltz-2, and Protenix.
 The affinity prediction capabilities of Boltz-2 are retained.

 Key capabilities include:

-- Model inference (for both OF3 and Boltz-2) with input validation, batch execution programmatically or via a scientist-friendly GUI with built-in visualizations (pLDDT, PAE, structure viewers)
+- Model prediction (for OF3, Boltz-2, and Protenix) with input validation, batch execution programmatically or via a scientist-friendly GUI with built-in visualizations (pLDDT, PAE, structure viewers)

 System Overviewπ